Load native libraries from a dynamic location

 • Gérald Barré

-Today, I had to deal with an uncommon need.
-In short, the idea is to download a native library (DLL) into a temporary directory (not in the application folder), and use its methods.
-The content of the DLL is known, so I want to use the DllImport attribute to easily call the methods of the DLL.
+Recently, I had to solve an uncommon problem: download a native library (DLL) into a temporary directory outside the application folder, then call its methods from managed code.
+Since the DLL's exports are known in advance, I wanted to use the DllImport attribute to call them directly.

 C#